gabrielweyer/nuggets/docs/powershell/README.md

 $ErrorActionPreference = "Stop"
 ```

-This only impacts the line below `$ErrorActionPreference = "Stop"`.
+This only impacts the lines below `$ErrorActionPreference = "Stop"`.

 ## Get-Help